joshhornby/joshhornby.github.io/_posts/2025-06-09-optimising-teams-with-theory-of-constraints.md

 ## Cultural scaffolding
 Process tweaks are pointless unless your culture backs them up.
 You can introduce all the right tools: WIP limits, standups, metrics, automation, but if the underlying team culture doesn't support how and why they're used, then it won't stick.
 Worse, they'll become theatre: rules followed on paper but ignored in spirit.

-It takes deliberate cultural foundations to make these practices meaningful, things that shape how the team behaves when no one's watching:
+You need three things to make this work:

 - **Psychological safety** - people must feel authorised to pause work rather than pile it on.
 - **Shared responsibility** - the feature isn't done until it's in production and customers succeed.
 - **Managerial coaching** - celebrate queue reduction and flow improvement, not personal velocity.

-Optimising a team isn't about keeping everyone busy, it's about making sure the right work moves at the right time.
-Focus on throughput, not utilisation, and you get steady, predictable progress instead of a mad dash.
-The trade-off is clear: the team that's fine with slowing down occasionally is the one that ends up moving faster overall.
+Optimising a team isn't about keeping everyone busy.
+It's about watching features actually ship to production instead of counting how many tickets got picked up.
+Focus on throughput, not utilisation.
+The team that leaves some engineers free to unblock others can ship twice as much as the one where everyone's heads-down on their own work.